tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 domain-specific systems is to pre-parse their input via AI.

-Notice **AI can be a bridge between the general-purpose input and the domain-specific one, but the underlying domain will always exist**[^x].
+Notice **AI can be a bridge between the general-purpose input and the domain-specific one, but the underlying domain will always exist**[^5].

-[^x]: I mention this because many idiots believe the marketing idea that "AI is
+[^5]: I mention this because many idiots believe the marketing idea that "AI is
-    everything" (same for other marketing-hyped concepts like capitalism or OOP), while in fact, **we always need good ol' math and engineering**, so AI (capitalism, OOP, etc.) is just one small part of a system
+    everything" (same for other marketing-hyped concepts like capitalism or OOP), while in fact, **everything is rooted in complex (usually "boring") math, domain, and engineering facts**, so AI (capitalism, OOP, etc.) is just one small part of a system, it's just one more tool

 Among the graphic rendering of the slide, they're all about JavaFX `Node`s like `Shape`s and normal GUI views.
 For backgrounds, a `Rectangle` shape is good.
 For